supercrytoking/wlhotfixes/README.md

-apocalyptech, the person who's historically maintained a list of patch details about Borderlands 3, is waiting for the Steam release before buying Borderlands, so he won't be maintaining such a list for Wonderlands, at least for some time.
+apocalyptech, the person who's historically maintained a list of patch details about Borderlands 3, is waiting for the Steam release before buying Wonderlands, so he won't be maintaining such a list for this game, at least for some time.
 If anyone else is interested in maintaining a list, let us know!